florath/wodiyc/README.rst

 Welcome to all who want to participate or improve.
 Please just fork, improve or change and send me a merge request.

 Please note that I'm not a mechanics engineer.
-All plans might contain errors and bugs.
+All plans and the generaded G-Code might contain errors and bugs.
 Use them with care.

 The license is chosen in a way that commercial use of the plans and of course of any CNC milling machine is allowed.
 But if you change the